MrSingh/notes/content/python/normalise_multiindex_data.md

 This example fetches historical price data for two ETFs, 'VOO' and 'VTWO', using the yfinance library and storing it in a Multi-Index DataFrame.
 It then iterates through each ticker symbol to normalise their adjusted closing prices based on the first day's value.
 The normalised prices are stored in new columns in the DataFrame.

+Normalising data is important for a number of reasons:

++ Comparison Across Assets
++ Trend Analysis
++ Volatility Assessment
++ Portfolio Management
++ Visualization

+See my short guide to normalising data [here](../../notes/normalising_data)

 ```python
 # Import